 Otherwise, you risk your first impression of yourself fumbling to get up off a chair as they approach you from a standing position.

 Make friendly conversation with staff as you wait

-While waiting for your interview, make friendly conversation with the receptionist or other people in the waiting area.
-This will not only lower any nerves you’re feeling but it can also be a positive way to leave a good impression with other people other than your interviewers.
-Often interviewers will ask other staff such as the reception team or doormen what they thought of you.
-All the interactions you have with others will have an influence in their decision.
+While waiting for your interview, make a friendly conversation with the receptionist or other people in the waiting area.
+This will not only lower any nerves you’re feeling, but it can also be a positive way to leave a good impression with other people other than your interviewers.
+Often interviewers will ask other staff, such as the reception team or doormen, what they thought of you.
+All the interactions you have with others will influence their decision.